Periodic revivals from supersymmetry in a fermionic kinetically constrained model: Introduction

 expressed in terms of fermionic creation/annihilation operators $c_i^{\dagger}$ and $c_i$, projectors $P_i = 1-c_i^{\dagger}c_i$, and the total fermion number operator $F$.
-This model is introduced in detail in Sec.~\ref{sec: PXP}.
-We show how the supersymmetry of the $M_1$ model leads to exact and approximate periodic revivals in the quench dynamics for specific initial states, including the $\mathbb{Z}_2$-ordered (every second site occupied) product state (Sec.~\ref{sec: revivals}).
-Periodic revivals for a small set of initial states, typically including the $\mathbb{Z}_2$-ordered product state, are often seen as a hallmark of quantum many-body scarring and have also been observed in the dynamics of the PXP model~\cite{Turner18, Turner18-2}.
+This model is introduced in detail below.
+We show how the supersymmetry of the $M_1$ model leads to exact and approximate periodic revivals in the quench dynamics for specific initial states, including the $\mathbb{Z}_2$-ordered (every second site occupied) product state.
+Periodic revivals for a small set of initial states, typically including the $\mathbb{Z}_2$-ordered product state, are often seen as a hallmark of quantum many-body scarring and have also been observed in the dynamics of the PXP model~\cite{Turner18, Turner18-2} and other models showing weak ergodicity breaking~\cite{Russomanno22}.

-Second, and of independent interest, we identify special eigenstates of the $M_1$ Hamiltonian on a chain, supporting a matrix product state (MPS) description with small bond dimension and a resulting sub-thermal entanglement scaling (Sec.~\ref{sec: spectrum}).
-These special eigenstates, occurring at energies given by plus or minus square roots of integers when considering the PXP-like fermion model, can be thought of as quantum many-body scars.
-Similar special eigenstates at energies given by plus or minus square roots of integers have similarly been observed for the PXP model~\cite{Lin19, Surace21}.
+Putting the Bethe-integrability of the $M_1$ model into the mix, second, and of independent interest, we identify special eigenstates of the $M_1$ Hamiltonian on a chain.
+These special eigenstates, occurring at energies given by plus or minus square roots of integers when considering the PXP-like fermion model, support a matrix product state (MPS) description with small bond dimension and a resulting sub-thermal entanglement scaling.
+Similar special eigenstates at energies given by plus or minus square roots of integers have been observed for the PXP model~\cite{Lin19, Surace21}.